sick2as/Student-grade-calculator-example/StudentExample.md

 ```
 ## Next

-we now need a print function to get all of our data from the other file
+we now need a print function to get all of our data from the other file and print it for the user.

 ```py
 print(f'Name: {StudentEx.student_name}  \n Class: {StudentEx.student_class} \n Assignments: {StudentEx.assignment_grades} \n Tests: {StudentEx.test_grades} \n')